chokri/chokri/README.md

 |06/2021 - present | Lead Developer/DevOps | AWS/Terraform/Python/NodeJS |

 ** I was the founder of OCTAVE, I was the clients' cloud architect for computing/Storage strategy.
-My goals was to innovate and bring the newest technologies to my clients with safe and secure solutions.
+My goal was to innovate and bring the newest technologies to my clients with safe and secure solutions.

 ## Contributions